-Here are a few tips for making these DIY gnomes:
+Here are a few tips for making and styling these DIY gnomes:

 - Don’t fill up the socks too much with beans or other filler.
 In order for the body to mold under the hat, stick with about a 1/2 cup of heavy filler and the rest with polyfill.

 - Secure the knot with a little hot glue.
 Your little ones might start playing with them and I want them to be safe for everyone.